werckme/werckmeister/manual.md

 #### Tuplets

-To write tuplets of any kind you just have to write parentheses and a duration value.
+To write tuplets of any kind you just have to write notes encloded by parentheses followed by a duration value.
 For example: `(c c c)4`.
-These three notes will now be played on time for one quarter.
+These three notes will now be played in the time of one quarter.
-You don't have to mind how many notes with what duration you write.
-All notes in that parentheses fit their value.

-So it doesn't matter if you write `(c2 c2 c2)4` or `(c8 c8 c8)4` because you have three notes with equal durations to be played in the time of one quarter.
+It doesn't matter if you write `(c2 c2 c2)4` or `(c8 c8 c8)4` because you have three notes with equal durations to be played in the time of one quarter.

-*The relations between the notes are vital, not the absolute durations.*
+*The relations between the notes are vital, not their absolute durations.*

 ![n-tole examples with 3,7 and 9](https://raw.githubusercontent.com/SambaGodschynski/werckmeister/master/assets/tuplets.png)